2009–10 Tampa Bay Lightning season

 The 2009–10 Tampa Bay Lightning season was the 18th season for the National Hockey League (NHL) team.
 Unlike the previous off-season, the Lightning did not make many roster changes.
 Second-year winger Steve Stamkos emerged from obscurity in which would turn out to be a breakout season that saw him score 10 goals in his first 11 games.
 Through the months of January and February, Stamkos had an 18-game point streak and he was ranked in the top five in the NHL in scoring by the time he turned 20, challenging the likes of established NHL superstars such as Alexander Ovechkin and Sidney Crosby.
 On April 10, 2010, Stamkos reached the 50-goal mark for the first time in his career when he scored two goals against the Florida Panthers.
 He ended the season with 51 goals, tied for most in the NHL with Sidney Crosby of the Pittsburgh Penguins, with the two sharing the Rocket Richard Trophy as the NHL's goal-scoring leaders.
 He tied Crosby in the final minute of the last game of the season with an empty-net goal while also becoming the third-youngest player in NHL history to score 50 goals in a season, after Wayne Gretzky and Jimmy Carson.
 Despite Stamkos's individual successes, the team's poor seasonal record prompted team owner Jeffrey Vinik to terminate Brian Lawton and Rick Tocchet's contracts as general manager and head coach, respectively.

-The Lightning improved on their regular season record but failed to qualify for the Stanley Cup playoffs for the third season in a row.
+The Lightning improved on their regular season record but failed to qualify for the Stanley Cup playoffs for the third season in a row for the first time since the 1999–00 season and the 2001–02 season.
 The team was sold during the season to Boston-based investor Jeff Vinik.
 After the season, Vinik fired the Lightning's management team.